This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 You can throw any veggies you enjoy in this egg bake.
 The recipe is very forgiving so if you don’t like something, swap it out with something else.

-For the spinach, I DO recommend buying frozen spinach then thawing and wringing out the water before adding to the bake.
+For the spinach, I do recommend buying frozen spinach then thawing and wringing out the water before adding to the bake.
 If you decide to use fresh spinach or even kale, I recommend sautéing it in a pan before adding it to the bake.

 For the cottage cheese, I recommend using a low fat one that’s small curd.
 If you’re lactose sensitive, buy a lactose free cottage cheese.
 And if you don’t do dairy at all, you could sub a dairy free yogurt in place of the cottage cheese.